djsanja/OpenWoW541/README.md

 ----------------

-We also expect the opening of a kingdom (Only for the Tests).
+We also expect the opening of a realms (Only for the Tests).
 The authorized contributors and members of our team will have coding grade Mj for possible modification or advanced tests.

 Members will simply basic commands fast movement.